personalhpc/LAMMPS-Makefile-for-PersonalHPC/README.md

 Since it uses the /opt dir, it needs to be executed by a sudoer.
 It will ask for your sudo password once.
 Good practice?
 NO! :)

+## How-to

-Just open a terminal and type :
+Open a terminal and type :
 ```bash
 wget 'https://raw.githubusercontent.com/personalhpc/LAMMPS-Makefile-for-PersonalHPC/master/script_compilation' && sh script_compilation
 ```